ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 between two different Protocol Stacks, both MUST use the same security protocols and options.

-Applications need to ensure that they use security API appropriately.
+Applications need to ensure that they use security APIs appropriately.
 In cases where applications use an interface to provide sensitive keying material, e.g., access to private keys or copies of pre-shared keys (PSKs), key use needs to be validated.
 For example, applications ought not to use PSK material created for the